Sri Perungaraiyadi Meenda Ayyanar Temple: Masi Magam festival

 Masi Magam or Masi Makam (It is one of the most important Tamil Hindu festival celebrated in the Tamil month of Masi, February – March by Tamilians).

-Devotees from the nearby villages and from various part of the State gather in thousands on these days to workship the Ayyanar and get his blessings.
+Devotees from the nearby villages and from various part of the State gather in thousands on these days to worship the Ayyanar and get his blessings.

 Though there are regular Pujas in the temple, considerable number of devotees visit on Monday and Friday of every week throughout the year.

 Garland decorations

 On these festival days, garland as big as the height of the Horse Idol wore to it by Devotees who had it as a promise upon realising their prayers.
 These garland are not made by natural flowers since it takes up to a week for a person to thread a one.
 The agents who specialised in making this huge garlands start advertising and accepting the orders two/three months before the festival itself.

 This is a custom found nowhere else in the world.
 Every year there would be minimum more than 1000 garland, hence leaving only the Horse nose visible.
 Separate iron rods are built to hang the garland, thus by protecting the idol not damaged by the heavy weight.